isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 - springfree
 - trampoline
 layout: post
-- -
+---

-- Safety is the number one consideration when buying trampolines.
+Safety is the number one consideration when buying trampolines.
 Most parents are overwhelmed with the many brands, styles, and shapes of trampolines.
-To make it a bit easier, I will discuss Springfree [Trampoline](https://pestpolicy.com/are
+To make it a bit easier, I will discuss Springfree [Trampoline](https://pestpolicy.com/are-trampolines-good-for-obese-people/)vs. Regular Trampoline.
-- trampolines
-- good
-- for
-- obese
-- people/)vs. Regular Trampoline.

 I will cover everything you need to know about these two options.
 So sit tight, read this article to the end, become more informed.

-Related: 12 ft. vs
+Related: 12 ft. vs-14 ft.
-- 14 ft.
 Trampoline

-##  Springfree Trampoline Vs Regular Trampoline
+##  Springfree Trampoline Vs Regular Trampoline-Details
-- Details

 Trampolines provide an excellent way for kids and adults to have active and healthy lifestyles.
-A recent [study](https://newsroom.osfhealthcare.org/screen
-- time
-- for
-- kids
-- how
-- much
-- is
-- too
-- much/)has shown that children spend hours in front of the screen.
+A recent [study](https://newsroom.osfhealthcare.org/screen-time-for-kids-how-much-is-too-much/)has shown that children spend hours in front of the screen.

 Hence, parents need to look for exciting ways to encourage kids to spend more time outdoors.